 It is difficult enough just to keep the different ESRI pieces of the puzzle working together and harder still to figure out how each of those different ESRI puzzle pieces are affected by updates in DBMS, Visual Studio and Windows.
 No wonder administrators of ArcIMS applications are famously fearful of any changes!

-8. Focus on Microsoft: Windows 7, Vista and Windows Server 2008 support today
+8. Microsoft Windows 10 and Windows Server 20xx support today

 Manifold has a total commitment to Microsoft technologies.
 No other GIS vendor even comes close to the depth and timeliness of Manifold focus on Microsoft.
 ESRI has historically lagged in supporting Microsoft technologies, often deploying support for key Microsoft technologies several years after Manifold.